Roger Clarke's Web-Site

 People often think of privacy as some kind of right.
 Unfortunately, the concept of a 'right' is a problematical way to start, because a right seems to be some kind of absolute standard.
 What's worse, it's very easy to get confused between legal rights, on the one hand, and natural or moral rights, on the other.
 It turns out to be much more useful to think about privacy as one kind of thing (among many kinds of things) that people like to have lots of.

-Drilling down to a deeper level, privacy turns out not to be a single interest, but rather has several dimensions:
+Drilling down to a deeper level, privacy turns out not to be a single interest, but rather has multiple dimensions:

 With the close coupling that has occurred between computing and communications, particularly since the 1980s, the last two aspects have become closely linked.
 This is the primary focus of public attention, and of this document.
 It is useful to use the term 'information privacy' to refer to the combination of communications privacy and data privacy.